 ADDITIONAL NOTEWORTHY INFORMATION

 Allen was named by New Jersey Super Lawyers as a Rising Star from 2006 to 2009, and has been recognized by his peers on the New Jersey Super Lawyers list since 2010.
-He is on the Board of Directors of the ALS Association's Greater New York Chapter.
+He is Chairman of the Board of the ALS Association's Greater New York Chapter.
 Allen was listed again in 2016 in Chambers USA.
 Chambers notes Allen Popowitz has accumulated a wealth of experience in advising clients on commercial real estate and mortgage lending concerns.
 He garners high praise from market sources, who say: "He is a very good craftsman" who "focuses on what's important in a transaction so that the client achieves their goals."